 “The Mainstreaming of Controversy in Children’s and YA Book Award Winners: How on Earth Did That Book Win?”
 Jeunesse: Young People, Texts, Cultures 7.2 (2015): 162-82.

 Refereed Book Chapters

 [In Press] "Transgender and Nonbinary Parents in Children's Picture Books."
-The Transformative Potential of LGBTQ+ Children's Picture Books.
+Reading LGBTQ+ Picture Books.
 Ed.
 Jennifer Miller: UP of Mississippi, 2022.

 [In Press] "Profile: Trans and Gender Nonconforming Characters in Young Adult Literature."
 LGBTQ+ Studies: An Open Textbook.
 Eds.
 Deborah Amory, Sean Massey, Jennifer Miller, & Allison Brown.
 New York: SUNY Press, 2022.

 "Compulsory Heterosexuality."
 Encyclopedia of Queer Studies in Education.
 Eds.
 Kamden Strunk and Stephanie Shelton.
 Boston: Brill, 2021.